-Health Science Overview
+Health Science Major Overview

-Choosing health science as your major prepares you for a robust and versatile career in a large interdisciplinary health care field.
+Choosing a health science major prepares you for a robust and versatile career in a large interdisciplinary health care field.
 You’ll be the general assistant to a medical team or you may choose to specialize in one particular area under the enormous health science umbrella and earn an advanced degree.
 Those who major in health sciences may work in schools, hospitals, government agencies, in public health or administration, or for non-profit groups.
 Your choices are virtually limitless in this dynamic and critical health care industry.

 In order to help you navigate this broad spectrum of degrees and careers, we’ve created a guide to health science majors, degree programs, career info and salary and job growth data that can help you hone in on where you might best utilize your interests and skills.